SEO vs GEO: What Founders Need to Know

 5. Allow AI crawlers.
 Check your robots.txt.
 Many sites accidentally block GPTBot, ClaudeBot, or PerplexityBot.
 If AI crawlers can't read your content, you won't appear in AI answers.

 6. Create an llms.txt file.
-This is an emerging standard — a structured text file at your domain root that helps AI crawlers understand your product, pricing, and key facts.
+This is an emerging standard: a structured text file at your domain root that helps AI crawlers understand your product, pricing, and key facts.

 The dual strategy

-You don't choose between SEO and GEO — you do both.
+You don't choose between SEO and GEO.
+You do both.
 The good news is that well-structured, authoritative content performs well on both.
 The key additions for GEO are:

 - •Allowing AI crawlers in robots.txt